mirage/mirage-www/tmpl/blog/mirage-entropy.md

 [spectacular][factoring-rsa-smartcards] [results][mining-your-ps-and-qs].

-Recently, a bitcoin application for Android was [discovered][reddit-bitcoin-post] to be downloading its random seed from [random.org](http://www.random.org).
-It wasn't even necessary to intercept this unencrypted traffic, because the website started serving a redirect page and the Android application was left seeding its RNG with its text.
+Recently, a bitcoin application for Android was [discovered][reddit-bitcoin-post] to be downloading its random seed from a [website](http://www.random.org).
+It wasn't even necessary to intercept this unencrypted traffic, because the website started serving a redirect page and the Android application was left seeding its RNG with the text of the redirection message.
 It therefore started generating the same private ECDSA key and the associated bitcoin address for every affected user, an issue which reportedly [cost][thereg-bitcoin] some users their bitcoins.